Sachithx/stockGPT/README.md

 - "What are the profit targets for Tesla?"
 - "What parameters are you using for trading decisions?"

+The chat interface now maintains conversation context, so you can ask follow-up questions without needing to restate your previous queries.

 ## Technical Architecture

 StockGPT consists of several components:
 1. **Data Collection**: Gathers tweets and stock price data
 2. **Sentiment Analysis**: Uses GPT-3.5-turbo to classify tweet sentiment
 3. **Trading Strategy**: Implements a sentiment threshold for buying and profit targets for selling
 4. **Parameter Optimization**: Grid search to find optimal trading parameters
-5. **Chat Interface**: Flask-based web application with OpenAI integration
+5. **Chat Interface**: Gradio-based web application with OpenAI integration

 ![chart.png](chart.png)